richo/snowplow-wiki/setup-guide/4-storage/storage-loader/StorageLoader-setup.md

 This guide assumes that you have already:

-1. Successfully [setup EmrEtlRunner](Deploying-EmrEtlRunner) to process SnowPlow events and warehouse them on Amazon S3
+1. [Set up EmrEtlRunner](Deploying-EmrEtlRunner) to process SnowPlow events and warehouse them on Amazon S3
-2. Successfully [setup Infobright Community Edition (ICE)](Infobright-storage-setup) ready to store those same SnowPlow events
+2. [Set up Infobright Community Edition (ICE)](Infobright-storage-setup) ready to store those same SnowPlow events

 If you have not completed these two steps yet, then please follow the linked setup guides.